Eliasmgprado/GeologicalComplexity_SMOTE/README.md

 - The codes with instructions and comments are in the `jupyter` notebooks inside the `GeologicalComplexity` and `SMOTE` folders

 ### SMOTE
+> This is an implamentation of the SMOTE algorithm provided in [imbalanced-learn](https://imbalanced-learn.readthedocs.io/)<sup>1</sup> for ArcGis as a `toolbox`.

+<sup>1</sup> *Lemaître, G., Nogueira, F., Aridas, C.K., 2017.
+Imbalanced-learn: A Python Toolbox to Tackle the Curse of Imbalanced Datasets in Machine Learning.
+J. Mach.
+Learn.
+Res.
+18, 1–5.*

 #### Pre-requisites

 - We make use of following packages: